コンテンツにスキップ

 dotnet add package Microsoft.Orleans.Clustering.AzureStorage

-Next, in the Program.cs file of your Orleans client project, add the Azure table storage client and then call UseOrleansClient:
+In the Program.cs file of the Orleans client project, add the Azure Table Storage client, then call UseOrleansClient:

 var builder = WebApplication.CreateBuilder(args);